Kristal-g/kristal-g.github.io/_posts/2021-05-08-SYSRET_Shellcode.md

 ```

 **And that's it!
 It just works :)**
+After running the exploit with this shellcode it successfully spawns a SYSTEM cmd shell and it works without a problem.
-The [full shellcode](https://github.com/Kristal-g/kristal-g.github.io/blob/master/assets/code/shellcode_iret_blog.asm) is on my github.
-Notice that it has hardcoded offsets for my build that must to be changed for it to work on other builds.
+The [full shellcode](https://github.com/Kristal-g/kristal-g.github.io/blob/master/assets/code/shellcode_iret_blog.asm) is on my Github.
+Notice that it has hardcoded offsets for my build that must be changed for it to work on other builds.

 A weird quirk about it is that when I'm trying to exit the shell it's stuck for some reason.
 I don't know why, as I've not spent much time debugging it, because it is possible to just terminate the _cmd.exe_ and its _conhost.exe_ externally with no problem instead of exiting.
 <br/>

 ## Summary
-Currently, this is just a poc/neat trick.
+Currently, this is just a POC/neat trick.
 To use it in a reliable exploit, it should handle way more edge cases.
-Most importantely - KVAShadow.
+Most importantly - KVAShadow.
 Maybe it will amount to a few lines of code that check for the KVAShadow flag and restore usermode's cr3 if needed, but I don't know.
 If anyone wants to make this shellcode KPTI-friendly it will be awesome.

 Finally, on a bit more personal note - technically figuring it all out and testing took about 6-8 hours.
-Writing it down for this post also took about 6 fucking hours.
+I thought that writing this post will be quick but it also took about 6 fucking hours.
 Why??!?
-Pretty frustrating.
 <br/>

 ## Reference list